 Level of difficulty 3.0

-130 F/54 C for 8-16 hours, as per your texture preferences and convenience.
+Vacuum seal the roast in heat rated plastic and sous vide process at 130 F/54 C for a minimum of 8 hours, as per your texture preferences and convenience.
 Over time, the cut will slowly become more tender–but after the roast achieves the target temperature, its appearance of doneness will not change.

 After processing, the roast is fully pasteurized.

 Time determines the texture/tenderness of sous vide processed proteins, but time cannot be used to MEASURE tenderness.
 If you are interested in determining the level of tenderness of your sous vide project in real time, familiarize yourself with The pinch and poke method.
-Enthusiasts should practice using this technique to test all roasts and steaks–eventually, you will be able to quickly and easily determine when any cut of any protein has become sufficiently tenderized–even if you are not using sous vide!
+Enthusiasts should practice using this technique to test all roasts and steaks.
+Eventually, you will be able to quickly and easily determine when any cut of any protein has become sufficiently tenderized–even if you are not using sous vide!